kiboschool/course-c4s-writing/src/communicating-for-success/writing-well.md

 ---
 ## Introduction
-(Insert video from instruction that introduces the concepts of the week and explains any assignments)
+(Insert video from instructor that introduces the concepts of the week)

 ## Learning Outcomes